meilar/bob-barkers/README.md

 ## About this project
 {SCREENSHOT}

-This is an Epicodus team week project.
+This is the devils work

 ## Get Started